VET Program Approval and Maintenance Procedure

 2. Identify units to be added for credit transfer only.
 These units will not be delivered as part of the qualification.

-S. Update Student Management System Students and Registrar Services
+S. Update Student Management System.
+Student and Registrar Services

 1. Confirm new unit is included in most recent version of the delivery plan in the University’s approved records management system.